global-asp/lida-source/en/0011_going-to-the-cinema.md

 # Going to the cinema

 ##
-Mai looks for a film she can watch.
+Mai searches for a film to watch.
 She wants to go to the cinema with her best friend, Lisa.

 ##
 Mai takes her scooter to the cinema.
 They have agreed to meet there.